apache/skywalking/docs/en/Skywalking-Cross-Process-Propagation-Headers-Protocol-v1.md

 * Header Name: `sw3`
 * Header Value: Split by `|`, the parts are following.

-_The header protocol comes from SkyWalking 3, back to 2017.
+_The header protocol came from SkyWalking 3, back to 2017.
 So sw3 header name keeps now._

 ## Values
 * Trace Segment Id